-Recent research by KPMG certainly seemed to back this up, with the list of the most valuable European clubs featuring famous names that have dominated the sport for years.
+Recent research by KPMG certainly seemed to back this up, with the list of the most valuable football clubs featuring famous names that have dominated the sport for years.
 From Real Madrid and Barcelona to Bayern Munich and Manchester City, it is fair to say that those with the biggest resources generally seem to do the best.

 Upsetting the odds

 However, one of the real joys of football is undoubtedly when the odds are overturned.
 It might be a sport dominated by giants, but there are plenty of underdogs waiting for an opportunity to knock them down.
 Leicester City’s incredible success in the Premier League a few years ago is a fine example of this, while this year’s Champions League also managed to throw up a fair few thrills and spills.

 Tottenham Hotspur finished fourth in the Premier League in 2018-19 and have only been installed as third-favourites for the 2019-20 title.
 Yet they managed to secure a place in the Champions League final with Liverpool.
 Perhaps most incredibly, they did so despite not spending anything in the last two transfer windows.

 Of the five richest European clubs on KPMG’s list, only Barcelona managed to make it to the semi-final stage.
 In addition, Ajax enjoyed a surprising run of success against the likes of Juventus and Real Madrid, but ultimately met their match when they came up against a team with a story perhaps as remarkable as theirs.